Projects

 Connect

-Copy the prompt below and paste it into Cursor's chat.
+Copy the prompt below and paste it into the Cursor CLI

 When the orchard server appears in Cursor, turn it on, click Connect, and approve with Google.